kaushik-holla/PactProof-Compliance-Invoice-Reconciliation/README.md

 **Automatically compare supplier invoices to governing contracts, flag variances, and generate auditable exception notes in seconds.**

-## One-Liner

-PactProof automatically compares supplier invoices to the governing contract/SOW, flags line-item and terms variances, and produces a grounded exception note—with each finding linked back to the document source for auditability.

 ## Problem Statement

 PactProof automatically compares supplier invoices to the governing contract/SOW, flags line-item and terms variances, and produces a grounded exception note—with each finding linked back to the document source for auditability.